pinting/oraculum/README.md

 else, so `FROM users AS u` makes the join `ON u.id = posts.user_id`, never `ON users.id`.
 Section 6c is the graph this walks.

-**The WHERE clause.** Optional, and written against the relation the FROM clause produced: every column of every source it placed, joined or not.
+**The WHERE clause:** Optional and written against the relation the FROM clause produced: every column of every source it placed, joined or not.
-Each is reachable qualified by its source's alias or table name, and bare wherever exactly one source supplies the name.
+Each is reachable scoped by its source's alias or table name and root wherever exactly one source supplies the name.
 A column does not have to be projected to be filtered on.